 Type: Non adaptive hypothesis

-1) The existence of animals with negligible senescence is against the hypothesis
+1) The existence of animals with negligible senescence is compatible with the hypothesis

-2) The inverse correlation observed in the wild between extrinsic mortality rate and proportion of deaths due to intrinsic mortality is against the hypothesis
+2) The inverse correlation observed in the wild between extrinsic mortality rate and proportion of deaths due to intrinsic mortality is not predicted by the hypothesis

 3) The existence of mechanisms genetically determined and regulated limiting cell turnover and, therefore, lifespan is against the hypothesis